-The Manager, First Nations, Métis and Inuit Relations works closely with the Executive Director and Deputy Representative for Advocacy and First Nations, Métis and Inuit Relations to foster relationships with First Nations, Métis, Inuit and urban Indigenous leaders, Indigenous-focused researchers as well as government ministries, Delegated Aboriginal Agencies, and other organizations that deliver services and supports to children, youth, families and communities.
-The Manager will develop and lead outreach and engagement initiatives, monitoring, research and evaluation initiatives and projects to ensure that services and supports are accessible, appropriate, culturally attuned and effective.
+The Manager, Systemic Advocacy, First Nations, Métis and Inuit Research, works closely with the Executive Director and Deputy Representative to foster relationships with First Nations, Métis, Inuit and urban Indigenous leaders, Indigenous-focused researchers as well as government ministries, Indigenous Child & Family Service Agencies, and other organizations that deliver services and supports to children, youth, families and communities.
+The Manager will develop and lead systemic advocacy, monitoring, research and evaluation initiatives and projects to ensure that services and supports are accessible, appropriate, culturally attuned and effective.
 They will monitor government responses to the Truth and Reconciliation Commission, the Canadian Human Rights Tribunal decision on funding for Indigenous child welfare services, the Final Report from the Commission on Missing and Murdered Indigenous Women and Girls, Indigenous Resilience, Connectedness and Reunification: From Root Causes to Root Solutions and other key external reports.
+The Manager will also lead legislative and policy analysis in issues relevant to Indigenous child welfare, including provincial and federal response to Bill C-92, An Act respecting First Nations, Inuit and Métis children, youth and families.

 The Manager will lead a team who will collectively be guided by Indigenous ways of knowing and Indigenist and decolonizing approaches to research.
-The Manager will also be responsible for project management and oversight of the work of the Community Liaison Officer and Youth Engagement Advisor.
+The Manager will also be responsible for project management and oversight of the work of research team members.
 The Manager will work collaboratively with other members of RCY teams and support the development and nurturing of positive relationships across teams within RCY.